GW231109_235456: A Sub-threshold Binary Neutron Star Merger in the LIGO-Virgo-KAGRA O4a Observing Run?: Search Design

 \subsection{Search Parameter Space}

-We design a \ac{DNS}-targeted bank with improved senstivity by restricting the template mass range to the detector-frame \ac{DNS} population, increasing the template duration, and raising the minimum match \citep{Owen:1995tm} used in bank placement.
-The bank is generated using \texttt{manifold} \citep{manifold, Hanna:2023}.
+We construct a \ac{DNS}-targeted template bank to improve sensitivity to the target population by restricting the template mass range to the detector-frame \ac{DNS} population, increasing the template duration, and raising the minimum match \citep{Owen:1995tm} used in bank placement.
+The bank is generated using gwsci-manifold \citep{manifold, Hanna:2023}, which places templates directly in the $(m_1, m_2, \chi_{\texttt{eff}})$ coordinate space.
 Table~\ref{table:design_bank} summarizes the parameter space of this bank.
+The subscript ‘det’ denotes the detector-frame quantities.

-When sampling detector-frame simulated events in~\ref{sec:population}, we adopt a source-frame mass range extending $3\sigma$ below the first peak and $2\sigma$ above the second.
-This corresponds to a detector-frame range of $[1.190, 1.753]~M_\odot$.
-To mitigate edge effects at the template-bank boundaries and ensure robust recovery across the population, we extend the bank bounds to $[1.1, 2.1]~M_\odot$.
-This component mass range corresponds to a chirp mass $\mathcal{M} = (m_1 m_2)^{3/5}/(m_1 + m_2)^{1/5}$ range of $[0.957, 1.82]~M_\odot$.
-Based on the distribution in Table~\ref{table:dns-catalog}, the bank is further restricted to semi-equal mass ratios and realistic \ac{DNS} total masses.
-Fig~\ref{fig:dns_mass_model} displays the mass parameter space of the template bank, along with the weighting values from the \ac{DNS} mass model.
-The one-dimensional population model described in~\ref{sec:population} is extended to a two-dimensional probability factor $p(m1, m2) = p(m1)*p(m2)$.
-Both $p(m1)$ and $p(m2)$ are derived from the fitted function presented in~\ref{sec:population}.
+The mass bounds of the template bank are set by the sampled detector-frame mass range described in Sec.~\ref{sec:population}, spanning $[1.190,1.753]~M_\odot$.
+To mitigate edge effects at the boundaries of the template bank and ensure robust signal recovery across the target population, we extend the mass bounds to $[1.1,2.1]~M_\odot$.
+The chirp mass, $\mathcal{M} = (m_1 m_2)^{3/5}/(m_1 + m_2)^{1/5}$, is implicitly constrained by the allowed component-mass range.
+Based on the measured systems listed in Table~\ref{table:dns-catalog}, the bank is further restricted to near-equal mass ratios and physically motivated \ac{DNS} total masses.

-Radio observations show most \ac{DNS} systems possess low spins at the merger stage \citep{Zhu:2017znf}.
-Accordingly, we restrict the dimensionless component spins to the range $[-0.05,0.05]$ in the template bank, consistent with previous searches \citep{Sakon:2022ibh, gwtc4-methods}.
-We also assume the component spin to be aligned with the orbital angular momentum.
+Radio observations imply that most \ac{DNS} systems have low spins at the time of merger \citep{Ozel:2016oaf, LIGOScientific:2017vwq}.
+Accordingly, we restrict the dimensionless component spins, $\chi_{i} = c |\vec{S}_{i}|/(Gm^2_{i})$, to the range $[-0.05,0.05]$ in the template bank, consistent with previous searches \citep{Sakon:2022ibh, gwtc4-methods}.
+We further assume that the component spins are aligned or anti-aligned with the orbital angular momentum and restrict the effective spin parameter $\chi_{\texttt{eff}}=(m_1\times\chi_{1,z} + m_2\times\chi_{2, z})/(m_1 + m_2)$ to the same range of $[-0.05,0.05]$.